Baztronic/DuoPuppet/README.md

 # DuoPuppet
-Puppet scripts to Duo-ise linux builds
+Puppet scripts to Duo-ise linux builds.

-.This is realy just a learning/notetaking excercise but maybe it will be useful.
+This is really just a learning/notetaking excercise but maybe it will be useful.